modelica/www.modelica.org/content/events/american2024/workshops.md

 ## 1. Introduction to Modelica and Thermo-fluid Modeling with Applications from the Buildings Library

-Instructor: David Blum, Lawrence Berkeley National Laboratory
+Instructors: David Blum, Michael Wetter, and Hongxiang (Casper) Fu, Lawrence Berkeley National Laboratory

 **Time:** October 14th, 2:00 pm to 5:00 pm